dawe/schist/Advanced.md

 # Advanced usage

-This page explains some advanced usage options for scNSBM.
+This page explains some advanced usage options for `schist`.

 - [Understanding NSBM](#Understanding-NSBM)
 - [Plotting](#Plotting)

 ## Understanding NSBM

-scNSBM is based on Nested Stochastic Block Models (NSBM), a generative process based on the notion of group of nodes.
+`schist` is based on Nested Stochastic Block Models (NSBM), a generative process based on the notion of group of nodes.
 Here, we use NSBM to cluster cells in scRNA-seq experiments.

 ### Bayesian approach
 Cell to cell relations are commonly represented as a neighborhood graph (typically KNN or  SNN), cell groups are identified as graph communities, this step is usually performed maximising graph modularity.
-In scNSBM, instead, partitioning is performed maximising the  Bayesian posterior probability **P(b|A)**, that is the likehood of generating a network _A_ with a partition _b_ and it is obtained according to
+In `schist`, instead, partitioning is performed maximising the  Bayesian posterior probability **P(b|A)**, that is the likehood of generating a network _A_ with a partition _b_ and it is obtained according to

 <img src="https://latex.codecogs.com/gif.latex?P(\boldsymbol&space;b&space;|&space;\boldsymbol&space;A)&space;=&space;\frac{P(\boldsymbol&space;A|\boldsymbol\theta,&space;\boldsymbol&space;b)P(\boldsymbol\theta,&space;\boldsymbol&space;b)}{P(\boldsymbol&space;A)}" title="P(\boldsymbol b | \boldsymbol A) = \frac{\sum_{\boldsymbol\theta}P(\boldsymbol A|\boldsymbol\theta, \boldsymbol b)P(\boldsymbol\theta, \boldsymbol b)}{P(\boldsymbol A)}">